selfcommunity/developers-doc/docs/apireference/v2/course/invite_users_to_course.md

 title: Invite Users Or Accept Users
 ---

-This endpoint allows user managers to invite or accept users to the course
+This endpoint allows user creator or managers to invite or accept users to the course.

 :::info

-This operation requires the course manager role.
+This operation requires the course creator or manager role.

 :::